-B. Responsibilities of University Personnel
+B. Rights and Responsibilities of University Personnel

-notifying that office of any publication, submission of manuscript for publication, sale, public use, or plans for sale or public use, of an invention for which an Invention Report has previously been filed.
+In order to preserve rights in unpatented inventions, it shall be the duty of each inventor to assure that a report is filed with the Director of the Office of Technology Transfer notifying that office of any publication, submission of manuscript for publication, sale, public use, or plans for sale or public use, of an invention for which an IR has previously been filed.
 If an invention is disclosed to any person who is not employed by the University or is not otherwise committed to maintain such invention in confidence, the inventor shall keep a written record of the date and extent of each such disclosure, the name and address of the person to whom the disclosure was made, and the purpose of the disclosure.

 After the invention has been disclosed to the Office of Technology Transfer, the inventor shall promptly notify the Director of the Office of Technology Transfer if he or she submits for publication, or has accepted for publication, any manuscript describing the invention, or if he or she plans or makes any sale or public use of the invention.